fgh1999/FedTruthFinderImpl/README.md

 ## Master Configuration

-A master-side configuration is a json file following such scheme:
+A master configuration is a json file following such scheme:

 ```json
 {